10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “You need to give your spouse a list of exactly what changes they need to make.”

-When working through marital challenges that don’t stem from abuse, it’s often helpful for each spouse to write down what they think needs to change in the relationship.
+When working through marital challenges that do not stem from abuse, it is often helpful for each spouse to write down what they think needs to change in the relationship.
 Abusers will use such a list to help them know how to appear to have changed.

 Once an abuser has their victim believing in the changes and back under their control, these “changes” will disappear, and often the abuse will escalate.
-For this reason, it’s unwise for victims to give a narcissist abuser (or anyone who knows their abuser) a list of exactly what the abuser needs to do or what specific changes need to occur.
+For this reason, it is unwise for victims to give a narcissistic abuser (or anyone who knows their abuser) a list of exactly what the abuser needs to do or what specific changes need to occur.
 They use a checklist to deceive their victims and those around them.

 Here are just a few ways an abuser’s actions will show change is beginning:

-- They won’t look to their spouse in any way to help with their healing process.
+• They will not look to their spouse in any way to help with their healing process.

-- They will admit they have deeply entrenched patterns of destructive functioning instead of blaming trauma or addiction as the source of all the problems.
-(Example: “All of this is a result of my alcohol, porn, or sex addiction.)
+• They will admit they have deeply entrenched patterns of destructive functioning instead of blaming trauma or addiction as the source of all the problems.

-- They won’t be running a smear campaign that results in factions forming among their family, current and past friends, and social circles (including their church).
+• They will not be running a smear campaign that results in factions forming among their family, current and past friends, and social circles including their church.

-- They will want their spouse to have strong relationships with family, friends, and church, and they won’t do anything to sabotage their spouse’s relationships to make their healing from the abuse any harder.
+• They will want their spouse to have strong relationships with family, friends, and church, and they will not do anything to sabotage their spouse’s relationships to make their healing from the abuse any harder.

 A helpful response is to remind the victim of what genuine change will look like over time and encourage them to stay invested in their healing process.